 If you have an interest in how political decisions are reached and who has the power to influence them you will enjoy this course.

-Many students who have taken A Levels in Government and Politics go on to study Politics at University.
+Many students who have taken A-Level Government and Politics go on to study politics at university.
 From there you might become a researcher or join local or national government.
 If you want to go into journalism or the media, this course is also very useful.
 Students also go on to become teachers, work in the legal profession or a business environment.